erwanM974/hibou_label/README.md

 We described our approach in the following paper:
-"[Revisiting Semantics of Interactions for Trace Validity Analysis](https://link.springer.com/chapter/10.1007%2F978-3-030-45234-6_24)" which was published in the 23rd International Conference on Fundamental Approaches to Software Engineering i.e. the 2020 edition of the FASE conference, which is part of ETAPS (European joint conferences on Theory And Practice of Software).
+"[Revisiting Semantics of Interactions for Trace Validity Analysis](https://link.springer.com/chapter/10.1007%2F978-3-030-45234-6_24)" which was published in the
+23rd International Conference on Fundamental Approaches to Software Engineering (FASE-2020), which is part of ETAPS (European joint conferences on Theory And Practice of Software).

 The theoretical background of this version of HIBOU is described in [this paper](https://arxiv.org/abs/2009.01777) (currently available on Arxiv).
 If you are interested in the Coq proof associated with [this paper](https://arxiv.org/abs/2009.01777), please click on this [link](https://erwanm974.github.io/coq_hibou_label_multi_trace_analysis/) or visit the following [repository](https://github.com/erwanM974/coq_hibou_label_multi_trace_analysis).